apankowski/doc88-downloader/.github/ISSUE_TEMPLATE/feature_request.md

 title: ''
 labels: enhancement
 assignees: apankowski
 ---

-**Solution you'd like**
+**Feature**

-A clear and concise description of what you want to happen.
+A clear and concise description of the feature you'd like to have.

-**Alternatives you've considered**
+**Alternatives**

 A clear and concise description of any alternative solutions or features you've considered.

 **Additional context**

-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots related to the feature request.